 Camel OAuth Tutorial

 Goal of this tutorial is to demonstrate how to implement an OAuth consumer with Apache Camel.
 In this tutorial, the OAuth consumer is a simple web application running on Google App Engine.
 It reads data from a user's Google Calendar i.e. it displays the names of the user's public and private calendars.
 The OAuth-based authorization process that allows the application to access a user's calendars is implemented using Camel's gauth component.
-The application is accessible online at http://gauthcloud.appspot.com/oauth/calendar (later, it will be explained how to build and deploy the application yourself).
+The application was accessible online at http://gauthcloud.appspot.com/oauth/calendar (but not any more in year 2015 onwards) (later, it will be explained how to build and deploy the application yourself).
 Play with it by following these steps:

 - Follow the link next to this message to start the OAuth authorization process.
 You will be redirected to Google Accounts.
 A message is shown that a third party application is requesting access permissions.
 In order to grant (or deny) access, login to your Google account.
 This step may be skipped by Google if you already logged into Google Accounts before.

 - After login, Google displays a message that

 gauthcloud.appspot.com wants to access your Google Calendar.
 Press the